Silberengel/scriptorium/uploader/publisher/README.md

 --------
 - init-metadata: infer and create @metadata.yml next to your source
 - generate: convert source → AsciiDoc and generate NKBIP-01 compliant bookstr events
-- publish: publish events to relay with verification
+- publish: publish events to relay with verification (adds `a` tags to index events)
-- qc: verify presence on relay and republish missing (placeholder)
+- qc: verify presence on relay and republish missing events (use `--republish` to auto-republish)
-- all: run generate → publish → qc
+- all: run generate → publish → qc in sequence

 Environment
 -----------